If you want to connect your android phone to PC and put your android in Disk Drive Mode then learn here how to put android in disk drive mode.

 - Next connect the android device to the Computer via an USB cable.
 You will get the USB icon on the status bar of your computer once its connected.

-- Pull down the top status bar in the main screen of your android device.
+- Pull down the top status bar in the main screen of your android devices.
 You will see a notification saying USB connected.

 - Now you will get the message ‘Connect USB Storage’.
 Touch it and then press OK to activate the connection